 Abandoned by her parents, Raven Darkholme met a young Charles Xavier when she broke into his family's Westchester mansion to steal food.
 She took the form of his mother to try and fool the boy, but he saw past the ruse.
 Thrilled at the fact that he wasn't the only one who was "different" in the world, he offered to let Raven stay and live with him and his family, which she happily accepted.

 Years later, Raven followed Charles to England (posing as his sister) and worked as a waitress while he studied genetics at Oxford.
 She constantly had to hide her true appearance, which began to put a strain on their relationship.
-This caused her to follow Magneto (who accept her true
+This caused her to follow Magneto (who accepted her true

-For more about her, see X-Men Film Series Brotherhood
+For more about her, see X-Men Film Series: Brotherhood

 Dr. Henry "Hank" McCoy / Beast